LMUK-RADONC-PHYS-RES/chemo_outcome_prediction/README.md

 * Perfom inference by setting the endpoint and model in the `main_infer_ANN.py` script.
 	* Trained model weights for OS and PFS can be found under `chemo_outcome_prediction/results/training/ANN`
 	* SHAP explainability analysis included

+## Publication
+If you use this code in a scientific publication, please cite our paper: https:xxx